 According to the Economic Policy Institute, most families living in the United States have little to no retirement savings.
 In fact, the average savings of any family in the US is a meager $5,000.

 Some experts recommend that by the time you retire, you should have ten times your annual salary saved for retirement.
-Unfortunately, there is currently a huge disparity in what we as a nation are saving and what we’re going to need when we’re older.
-So how do you bridge the gap?
+Unfortunately, there is currently a considerable disparity in what we as a nation are saving and what we’re going to need when we’re older.
+So, how do you bridge the gap?
 One option is with an IRA.

 Depending on which type of IRA you choose, the money you deposit into the account is either tax-free or tax-deferred.
 There are many restrictions and rules, but the general idea is that you deposit money and avoid paying income tax.
 The catch, however, is that you’re unable to withdraw the money without penalty until you reach a certain age.